DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 	- Ex: The player clears a room -> Allister's allies make a joke about how easy that was OR talk about how it relates to their pasts

-#### Distinguishing Between Important and Fluff Dialogue
-The player MUST be able to tell the difference between important and fluff dialogue.
-I have an Idea:
-- *Important Dialogue Interactions* can be mandatory.
-Like, they are automatically given the interaction without having to actively press a button to engage with it.
-- *Fluff Dialogue Interactions* can be optional.
-The player has to actively press a button (like right bumper or something) to

 ### Updating How Allister's Allies can Communicate w/ Him
 Right now, dialogue portals spawn in two situations:
 - At the end of a room AFTER you clear it